-SECTION 03100 CONCRETE FORMWORK
+CONCRETE FORMWORK

-- A. Formwork for cast-in place concrete, with shoring, bracing, and anchorage.

-- B. Openings for other work.

-- C. Form accessories.
+- A. Formwork for cast-in place concrete, with shoring, bracing, and anchorage. - B. Openings for other work. - C. Form accessories, Coordinate with Energy Edge per Drawings - D. Forms, Coordinate with Energy Edge per Drawings

-- D. Form stripping.

 - A. Deliver, store, protect, and handle products to site per the suppliers and/or manufacturer's recommendations. - B. Store off ground in ventilated and protected manner to prevent deterioration from moisture.